PurpleI2P/i2pd/README.md

 don't reveal their real IP addresses.

 I2P client is a software used for building and using anonymous I2P networks.
-Such networks can work on top of ordinary Internet connection, LAN and even wireless mesh-networks.

-I2P is commonly used for anonymous peer-to-peer applications (filesharing, cryptocurrencies) and anonymous client-server applications (websites, instant messengers, chat-servers).
+Such networks are commonly used for anonymous peer-to-peer applications (filesharing, cryptocurrencies) and anonymous client-server applications (websites, instant messengers, chat-servers).

 I2P allows people from all around the world to communicate and share information without restrictions.